sfbrigade/sf-openreferral/README.md

+#NOTE: This repo is no longer under development or being maintained.
+Information is for reference purposes only.

-# NOTE: work on this repo is suspended in favor of a new approach
+### NOTE: work on this repo is suspended in favor of a new approach

 New approach: we are now building on top of Zendesk's [link-sf project](https://github.com/zendesk/linksf).

-# SF Social Services Open Referral
+## SF Social Services Open Referral

 SF Open Referral is working
 with several local government agencies